Developer: Capcom Publisher: Capcom Release: 07/93 Genre: Beat em up

 The one unexpected addition to the game is an experience system.
 Killing enemies gives varying amounts of experience depending on the finishing blow.
 With each level your attack power and life bar increase, incentivizing min/maxing.
 You can reach a maximum level of five with one new move gained at level four.
 It’s a bit lopsided depending on character; Haggar starts at level three and gains experience quickly while Guy has to work for it.
 The new special attack is worth maximizing your experience gains as it is not only powerful but also livens up the game’s basic combat.

 The only flaws that bring it down are its length and lack of challenge.
 There are only five short levels which is way too few.
 The arcade game had six but they were very long, especially the Bay Area.
 Right when you’ve gained all of your moves it is over.
 The game’s brevity does somewhat cover up its repetition.
-The roster of enemies has been cut in half and by stage 2 you’ve seen them all.
+The roster of enemies has been cut in half and by stage 2 you have seen them all.
 Once you’ve learned the fastest way to take out each enemy you are simply going through the motions outside of the bosses.

 In Closing